 CBD, also known as cannabidiol is found in cannabis plants.
 Most of the CBD supplements available on the market are made from hemp, a cannabis type that is a cousin to marijuana botanically.

-Now that we’ve drawn the line between the common myths and truths about CBD, we hope that you’ll be able to make an informed decision.
+Now that we’ve drawn the line between the common myths and facts about high CBD strains, we hope that you’ll be able to make an informed decision.